Physiology, Pharmacology and NeuroscienceFind a programme

 Professor Alastair Poole Vet MB, MA, PhD (Cantab.), M.R.C.V.S., (Professor of Pharmacology and Cell Biology), Signal transduction in platelets and thrombosis.

-Prof Paul Verkade MSc, PhD (Utrecht), (Professor of Bioimaging), Correlative light electron microscopy of intracellular transport.
+Professor Paul Verkade MSc, PhD (Utrecht), (Professor of Bioimaging), Correlative light electron microscopy of intracellular transport.

 Professor Mark Cannell BSc (U.C.Lond.), PhD (U.C.Lond.), FRSNZ, (Chair in Cardiac Cell Biology), Cardiac excitation-contraction coupling.